 Protecting against this measure is almost impossible to do manually, however.
 Consider a highly reputable anti-malware program, as well as a network handling security solution.
 You can also advise your customers to avoid opening messages from unknown sources.

-While some internet service providers try to protect their systems from network abuse, many struggle to keep up to speed with sophisticated hackers.
+While some internet service providers try to protect their systems from network abuse, many struggles to keep up to speed with sophisticated hackers.
 And backdoors are just some of the common ways hackers infiltrate a network without detection to secure remote access to a computer.

 For service providers to keep up with backdoor and C&C techniques, they need a reputable abuse security solution to protect their network.
 AbuseHQ from Abusix resolves up to 99% of network abuse incidents and integrates with your network security to reveal insights that are buried deep within your network’s IP abuse report.